tasmota/docs/docs/Smart-Meter-Interface.md

   You can find the example [here.](#landis-gyr-zmr120ares2r2sfcs-obis)

-!!! attwntion
+!!! attention
     Attention, this procedure is only necessary, if the meter explicitly asks for 300 baud.
 The most meters work directly with 9600         baud.
 Therefore it is easier to give this method a try:

 !!! example
 `Meter#,GPIO# Input,TYPE,FLAG,Baudrate,JSONNAME,GPIO# Output,TX Period,Character string`